microsoft/playwright/docs/src/test-reporters-js.md

 #### Sharded report

-When running tests on multiple [`--shards`](./test-parallel.md#shard-tests-between-multiple-machines), the `html` reporter can automatically show test results from all shards in one page.
-To achieve that pass `sharded: true` to the reporter configuration:
+When running tests on [multiple shards](./test-parallel.md#shard-tests-between-multiple-machines), the `html` reporter can automatically show test results from all shards in one page when configured with `sharded: true`.

 In configuration file, pass options directly:
 ```js tab=js-js